Magnetar: 1979 discovery

-On March 5, 1979, a few months after the successful dropping of landers into the atmosphere of Venus, the two uncrewed Soviet spaceprobes Venera 11 and 12, then in heliocentric orbit, were hit by a blast of gamma radiation at approximately 10:51 EST. This contact raised the radiation readings on both the probes from a normal 100 counts per second to over 200,000 counts a second in only a fraction of a millisecond.
+On March 5, 1979, a few months after the successful dropping of landers into the atmosphere of Venus, the two uncrewed Soviet spaceprobes Venera 11 and 12, then in heliocentric orbit, were hit by a blast of gamma radiation at approximately 10:51 EST. This contact raised the radiation readings on both probes from a normal 100 counts per second to over 200,000 counts per second in only a fraction of a millisecond.

 Eleven seconds later, Helios 2, a NASA probe, itself in orbit around the Sun, was saturated by the blast of radiation.
 It soon hit Venus, where the Pioneer Venus Orbiter's detectors were overcome by the wave.
-Shortly thereafter the gamma rays inundated the detectors of three U.S. Department of Defense Vela satellites, the Soviet Prognoz 7 satellite, and the Einstein Observatory, all orbiting Earth.
-Before exiting the Solar System the radiation was detected by the International Sun–Earth Explorer in halo orbit.
+Shortly thereafter, the gamma rays inundated the detectors of three U.S. Department of Defense Vela satellites, the Soviet Prognoz 7 satellite, and the Einstein Observatory, all orbiting Earth.
+Before exiting the Solar System, the radiation was detected by the International Sun–Earth Explorer in halo orbit.

-At the time, this was the strongest wave of extra-solar gamma rays ever detected at over 100 times as intense as any previously known burst.
+At the time, this was the strongest wave of extra-solar gamma rays ever detected, at over 100 times as intense as any previously known burst.
 Given the speed of light and its detection by several widely dispersed spacecraft, the source of the gamma radiation could be triangulated to within an accuracy of approximately 2 arcseconds.
 The direction of the source corresponded with SGR 0525−66, the remnant of a star that had exploded as a supernova around 3000 BCE.
 It was in the Large Magellanic Cloud and the event was named GRB 790305b, the first-observed SGR megaflare.